|

 h/p/cosmos

-only approves the interface protocol „coscom v3“ for medical applications
+only approves the interface protocol coscom® v3

-and herewith confirms the -since March 21, 2010 (MDD / Directive 2007/47/EC)
+applications and herewith confirms the -since March 21, 2010 (MDD

-mandatory- conformity of coscom v3 according to the norms EN 62304 (Life
+MDR (EU) 2017/745) mandatory- conformity of coscom v3

-the compliance to a very high safety standard.
+devices - Application of risk management to medical devices) as well as the compliance to a very high safety standard.

 All other